ohasanliUW/simple-worker/README.md

     Show help.

   start --command=COMMAND
-    Start a job to execute a command(s)
+    Start a job to execute a command at remote server

-  stop --pid=PID
+  stop --job=ID
-    Stop a job(s) at remote server
+    Stop a job at remote server

-  status --pid=PID
+  status --job=ID
-    Get status of a job(s) at remote server
+    Get status of a job at remote server

-  output --pid=PID
+  output --job=ID
     Get output of a job at remote server

 ```

 ### Usage
-1. Start:	 `client start -c "echo Hello World" -c "echo Hello Again"`
+1. Start:	 `client start -c "echo Hello World"`
-2. Status: `client status -p 1234 -p 1235 -p 1236`
+2. Status: `client status -j 1234`
-3. Stop:    `client stop -p 1234 -p 1235 -p 1236`
+3. Stop:    `client stop -j 1234`
-4. Output:`client output -p 1234`
+4. Output:`client output -j 1234`

 ## Testing
 All test cases will be implemented via packages `gopkg.in/check.v1` and `testing`.
 ### Library:
 For each of the exported functions, there will be a test to cover positive case.
-For some of them, I will add a negative test case.
-This is only for demonstrating tests could be implemented to get higher code coverage.
+For some of them, I will add a negative test case to demonstrate how to achieve high code coverage.

 ### gRPC and server
 One test case for successful authentication<br />
 One test case for failed authentication<br />
 One test case for successful authorization<br />
 One test case for failed authorization<br />
 One test case for networking (RPC can be sent and received)<br />